lars-t-hansen/flatjs/SPEC.md

 just shown are synchronic-aware (every update sends a notification).
 In addition, the following synchronic functions are defined:

 * R.expectUpdate_Fk(self, v, t) => void; wait until the value of the self.Fk field is observed not to hold v, or until t milliseconds have passed
-* R.loadWhenEqual_Fk(self, v) => wait until the value of the self.Fk field is observed to hold v, then return the value of that field (which might have changed since it was observed to hold v)
+* R.loadWhenEqual_Fk(self, v) => wait until the value of the self.Fk
+  field is observed to hold v, then return the value of that field (which might have changed since it was observed to hold v)
-* R.loadWhenNotEqual_Fk(self, v) => wait until the value of the self.Fk field is observed not to hold v, then return the value of that field (which might have changed back to v since it was observed)
+* R.loadWhenNotEqual_Fk(self, v) => wait until the value of the self.Fk
+  field is observed not to hold v, then return the value of that field (which might have changed back to v since it was observed)
-* R.notify_Fk(self) => wake all waiters on self.Fk, making them re-check their conditions.
+* R.notify_Fk(self) => wake all waiters on self.Fk, making them re-check
+  their conditions.

 If a field Fk has a struct type T with fields G1 ..
 Gm then the following functions are defined:

 * R.Fk(self) => if T does not have a @get method then this is undefined.
   Otherwise, a function that invokes the @get method on a reference to self.Fk.
 * R.set_Fk(self, ...args) => if T does not have a @set method then this is undefined.
 Otherwise, a function that invokes the @set method on a reference to self.Fk and ...args
 * R.ref_Fk(self) => A reference to self.FK.

-Getters, setters, and accessors for fields G1 through Gm within Fk, with the general pattern R.Fk_Gi(self) and R.Fk_op_Gi(self,...), by the rules above.
+* Getters, setters, and accessors for fields G1 through Gm within Fk, with the general pattern R.Fk_Gi(self) and R.op_Fk_Gi(self,...), by the rules above.

-## Class types.
+## Class types

-A class describes a reference type with mutable fields.
+A class describes a reference type (instances have object identity) with mutable fields.

-It takes the form of a number of fields followed by a number of methods.
-As for structs, if a field type is a struct type then the fields of that struct will appear as subfields of the class being defined.
-If a field type is a class type then the value of the field is a class instance address.

 ### Syntax

+A class definition takes the form of a number of fields followed by a number of methods:

 ```
   Class-def ::= (lookbehind EOL)